Date of Degree

 bisphosphonate, digeranyl bisphosphonate, geranylgeranyl diphophate, geranylgeranyl diphosphate synthase, statin

 xiv, 148 pages

 Copyright 2010 Amel Dudakovic

 Dudakovic, Amel.
-"Geranylgeranyl diphosphate synthase as a novel cancer therapeutic target." dissertation, University of Iowa, 2010.
+"Geranylgeranyl diphosphate synthase as a novel cancer therapeutic target."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.